 - Drugs that cause sleepiness (like anticonvulsants and sleeping pills)

-Speak with your doctor before taking yarrow if you have any ongoing medical conditions or take any other medications.
+Speak with your doctor before taking yarrow if you have a history of any chronic diseases or take any medications regularly.

-- Yarrow is an herb that’s been used as food and medicine since ancient times.
+- Yarrow (achillea millefolium) is a plant that’s been used as food and medicine since ancient times.

 - Human clinical studies are lacking when it comes to its use, but there is a long history of traditional usage as well as anecdotal evidence and animal studies to support its medicinal usage.

-- This herb also has a place in your kitchen and can be used in place of tarragon in recipes.
+- It also has a place in your kitchen and can be used to make tea or in place of tarragon in recipes.